richstokes/ChaosDrive/README.md

 ### Building - Mac

-`./buildandrun.sh` - A vibe-coded build script that "works on my machine".
-Installs dependencies via homebrew and then builds the app.
-More info [here](BUILDING_ON_MACOS.md).
+`./build-mac.sh` - will use homebrew to install dependencies if needed, then build the project.

 ### Building - Windows